esa/torchquad/docs/source/tutorial.rst

 function evaluations is difficult, as ``nquad`` provides no support for a fixed number of evaluations.
 This may follow in the future.

-The results from using Simpson’s rule in *torchquad* is:
+The results from using Simpson's rule in *torchquad* is:

 .. parsed-literal::